 People who have an infection that cannot spread to others (latent TB infection) are at risk of developing active TB if they:

 - Have an impaired immune system.
-The immune system may be weakened in older adults; newborns; women who have recently given birth; and people who have HIV infection, some cancers, or poorly controlled diabetes.
+The immune system may be weakened in older adults, newborns, women who are pregnant or have recently given birth, and people who have HIV infection, some cancers, or poorly controlled diabetes.

 - Have poor access to health care, such as homeless people, migrant farm workers, or people who abuse alcohol or drugs.

-- Take some types of medicines, such as long-term corticosteroids, tumor necrosis factor-alpha antagonists (used to treat rheumatoid arthritis or Crohn's disease), or medicines to prevent rejection of a transplanted organ.
+- Take some types of medicines, such as long-term corticosteroids, biologics (used to treat rheumatoid arthritis or Crohn's disease), or medicines to prevent rejection of a transplanted organ.

-- Have a chronic lung disease caused by breathing in tiny sand or silica particles (silicosis) or celiac disease.
-2
+- Have a chronic lung disease caused by breathing in tiny sand or silica particles (silicosis) or celiac disease.footnote 2

 - Have had gastric bypass surgery or a gastrectomy.

 - Are 10% or more under their healthy body weight.

 When To Call a Doctor